ty-elastic/ExpressOpenAIChatProxy/README.md

 This Proxy
 * only currently works for the /chat/completion part of OpenAI
+* only currently tested with ChatGPT 3.5 turbo
 * lets you specify multiple Azure keys
 * randomly load balances all requests across those keys
 * creates a semaphore for each key, so they only see one concurrent use